cometbft/cometbft/spec/mempool/gossip/dog.md

     The list of `tx`’s senders contains the node IDs from which `node` received the transaction, ordered by the arrival time of the corresponding messages.
-To avoid disabling the routes from all those senders at once, the protocol picks the first sender in the list, which is the first peer from which `node` received `tx`.
+To avoid disabling the routes from all those senders at once, the protocol picks the first sender in the list, which is the first peer from which `node` received `tx` for the first time.
 Subsequent entries in the list are nodes whose transaction messages arrived later as duplicates.
 As such, most routes from those peers to `node` will eventually be disabled, with most traffic coming primarily from the first peer.